 Other Memorial Keepsakes Following Cremation

 Memorial keepsakes after cremation aren’t confined to keepsake urns and elaborate memorial statuary.
 Options such as cremation jewelry, urns shaped like vases, and even small capsules to hold cremated remains are growing in popularity.
-Keepsake lockets are becoming more commonplace, while some individuals prefer to have their remains transformed into precious stones, which can then be set into jewelry.
+Keepsake lockets are becoming more commonplace.
+Some individuals prefer to have their remains transformed into precious stones, which can then be set into jewelry.
 Some families are even choosing things like pottery or candles as keepsake memorial items following cremation.
 Shell keepsakes are a good choice for families who prefer a natural, environmentally friendly memorial keepsake.
 Another option is a cremation memorial at the Neptune Memorial Reef™.

 With cremation growing in popularity, a wide array of cremation urns, keepsake urns, and other memorial keepsakes are available.
 Pre-planning cremation makes it possible for an individual to select the memorial keepsake most suitable to his or her wishes.
 When families are left to select funeral urns and urns for cremation, they often focus on how they wish to remember and memorialize the deceased.